jahwin/wecodefy/README.md

 npm run prod
 ```

-You can Also build for production without command by using Dev Management Tool.
+You can also build for production without command by using Dev Management Tool.
 <p>
 <img src="https://github.com/jahwin/wecodefy/blob/v1.0/assets/images/js_build_dev_tool.png" width="600">
 </p>

 ---
 Thank you for taking your time and read all of this, Some documentation content come from outside packages docs.<br>
 Have good job.
-Make your jod done and fast.
+Make your job done and fast.

 ----
 ### Contributing